charleslparker/WEKALab/readme.md

 Some classifiers, like `svm_rbf`, have their default options overridden by WEKALab (in this case, to select the RBF kernel).

-For `svm_rbf` and `boost_tree`, you can pass in a second "internal options" string, that modifies the parameters of the weak classifier in the case of adaboost, and the parameters of the kernel in the case of svm_rbf.
+For `svm_rbf` and `boost_tree`, you can pass in a second "internal options" string, that modifies the parameters of the weak classifier in the case of adaboost, and the parameters of the kernel in the case of `svm_rbf`.
 You can again see these by using `listoptions`.

 ## Modification